marcotas/laravel-magic-routes/readme.md

     protected $middleware = 'auth';
     protected $method = 'post'; // only works for invokable controllers
+    // or
+    protected $method = 'post|put'; // separate by pipe for more http methods

     public function __invoke(Post $post) {...}
 }